 The volunteer photographer will receive instruction from the race photographer.

-The Volunteer will receive the Run-to-the-Top t-shirt, a lunch certificate for the Mt.
-Baldy Lodge Restaurant (in the Village) for use any day, and transportation (including a ski lift ride down to the parking lot, if desired).
+The Volunteer will receive the Run-to-the-Top t-shirt and transportation (including a ski lift ride down to the parking lot, if desired).

 To cooperate with other agencies to promote the quality of land use management in this area.

 To improve and maintain the dialogue between the various groups and associations and the members thereof.

 To approach and become involved with, resolving if possible, the problems too large for individuals or individual organizations to resolve.

 San Antonio Canyon Town Hall, a nonprofit 501(c)(4), is preparing for its 50th annual Labor Day fundraiser, the Mt.
 Baldy Run-to-the-Top (RTTT), which will be held on September 7, 2015.
 This is one of California's most popular mountain trail runs, a very challenging 7-mile+ trail run with ~4,000′ of elevation gain.
 Beginning at ~6,000′ elevation, the final mile, the steepest, is above timberline.
 The finish is at the summit of beautiful Mt.
 San Antonio (Mt.
 Baldy) at 10,064′.

 Town Hall is excited to reach this 50 th milestone.
 We’re planning a celebration at the Ski Lifts, complete with live bands, for all runners, volunteers, sponsors, and spectators.
 And, for the very first time, we’re offering a 5k opportunity that will follow the initial RTTT course and then end at the Ski Lifts, at 7,800′.